Ingredients for American Baking in Paris

 Virtually all the cocoa powder in France is Dutch-processed, which means the cocoa powder has been acid-neutralized and is generally darker.
 It often will not say so on the front label, but may list the alkalizing agent (often potassium carbonate or bromate) as an ingredient.

 When a recipe calls for bittersweet or semisweet chocolate, you can use any of the dark chocolate baking bars found in supermarkets.
-If you live in Paris, G. Detou sells chocolate in bulk, in bars and pistoles.
-The membership only Metro stores also carry chocolate (and other supplies) in bulk.
+If you live in Paris, G. Detou sells chocolate in bulk, in bars and pistoles, and is the best place I know to buy it.
+The membership-only Metro stores also carry chocolate (and other supplies) in bulk.

 Some supermarkets carry baking soda (bicarbonate de soudre) and Indian markets usually carry it as well.
 It can also be found in pharmacies; you’ll have to ask since they don’t normally keep it on the shelf.